jrush-vj/note-taking/README.md

 A blazingly fast, local-first note-taking application built with **Tauri** + **React** + **TypeScript** + **SQLite**.

+> **🎯 Focus**: Web, Windows, and Linux platforms only.
+The same codebase builds for all three targets.

 ## 🚀 Features

 - **Zero Latency**: All operations run locally (1-5ms vs 200-400ms cloud)